Akadine/ezWebJS/README.md

 - Not React
 - Not Angular
-- Not a “framework replacement”
+- Not jQuery

 What ezWeb **is**:

 - A loader + explicit module lifecycle
 - A system bag you can inspect
 - A codebase you can understand by reading it
+- A complete framework replacement

 ---